LURCHERS AS PETS – Part 1 Lurcher Behaviour

 It is easy to see why the lurcher is not a fully recognised breed.

-For a start there are so many different looking ones.
+For a start there are so many different looking ones and even bigger variations in lurcher behaviour.

 Starting with the greyhound, different colours and patterns abound, then, added to this you get the permutations of breading with a wide variety of working dogs and end up with a lot of differing sizes, colours, markings, temperament etc.